agentcentral vs Amazon Ads MCP Server.

 FAQ

-Common questions about Amazon’s MCP server.
+Common questions about Amazon Ads MCP Server.

 These are the questions sellers and agent builders ask when they first start comparing options.

-What is Amazon's MCP server?+
+What is Amazon's Ads MCP Server?+

-Why is agentcentral faster than Amazon’s MCP server?+
+Why is agentcentral faster for reads?+

 Can I run both side by side?+